gmirzayev/EESY/README.md

 ## Functionality

-With "Working Title", users will be able to:
+With EESY, users will be able to:
 <ol>
   <li>Take x number of photos on an automated timer.</li>
   <li>See the photos they have taken in a grid layout.</li>